Pascati/EldoriaNotes/content/Chronicles of Eldoria/World Lore/Extraplanar & Shapes/Dreams & Visions.md

 - In the first dream (only experienced by [[Cordelia Elysian|Cordelia]]), she saw:
 	- The ground covered in bodies and blood, with fire all around her
 	- A cloaked man floating in the sky
-		- As the man turned to her, he felt as if *"it"* was all her fault
+		- As the man turned to her, she felt as if *"it"* was all her fault
 ## Dream 2
 - Occurred during [[Session 02]]
 - In the second dream, all 3 party members (pre-Cal era):